microsoft/onnxruntime/BUILD.md

 1. Download and install Visual C++ compilers and libraries for ARM(64).
    If you have Visual Studio installed, please use the Visual Studio Installer (look under the section `Individual components` after choosing to `modify` Visual Studio) to download and install the corresponding ARM(64) compilers and libraries.

-2. Use `build.bat` and specify `--arm` or `--arm64` as the build option to start building.
+2. Use `.\build.bat` and specify `--arm` or `--arm64` as the build option to start building.
 Preferably use `Developer Command Prompt for VS` or make sure all the installed cross-compilers are findable from the command prompt being used to build using the PATH environmant variable.